Robocall Restriction Violation Clock

 To see the anti-fraud robocall petition Democracy Watch ran last fall, click here.

-You’ve heard lots of talk from politicians saying they are concerned about false election robocalls and enforcement of election laws, but it is clear politicians need to be pushed to make key changes to stop false election robocalls and strengthen enforcement.
+You’ve heard lots of talk from politicians saying they are concerned about false election robocalls and enforcement of election laws, but with Elections Canada recently stating that witnesses are failing to cooperate with their investigation, it is clear politicians need to be pushed to make key changes to stop false election robocalls and strengthen enforcement.

 False robocalls were received by tens of thousands of voters in more than 230 ridings during the spring 2011 federal election, and were also used to mislead voters in some recent provincial elections.